 Speaker: PROFESSOR KATHERINE C. PEARSON, PENN STATE DICKINSON LAW

 Filial responsibility laws ( filial support laws, filial piety laws) are laws in the United States that impose a duty, usually upon adult children, for the support of their impoverished parents or other relatives.
-In some cases the duty is extended to other relatives.
+In some cases that duty is extended to other relatives.
 Such laws may be enforced by governmental or private entities and may be at the state or national level.
 While most filial responsibility laws contemplate civil enforcement, some include criminal penalties for adult children or close relatives who fail to provide for family members when challenged to do so.
 The key concept is impoverished, as there is no requirement that the parent be aged.

 For close to twenty years, Katherine C. Pearson’s academic focus in research and writing has been on laws and policies connected to aging.
 She is Professor of Law and Arthur L. and Sandra S. Piccone Faculty Scholar at Penn State Dickinson Law School.
 She graduated with her J.D. from the University of Miami and her B.A. from the University of Arizona.